 iii.
 Low: It can be bearable.
 This type of risk has no impact on the company’s business.

-Again, it’s one of the practical software testing interview questions.
+Answer.
+It’s one of the practical software testing interview questions.
 A bug might not be reproducible for a variety of reasons.
 Some of these are as follows.

 9.1.
 Low memory.